TIBCOSoftware/be-tools/cloud/kubernetes/helm/README.md

 ## Introduction

-This chart install a Business Events application deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart installs Business Events application deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Dependencies:

-1. [MySQL chart](https://github.com/kubernetes/charts/tree/master/stable/mysql): It install a MySQL deployment for the database requirements of the backingstore BE applications.
+1. [MySQL chart](https://github.com/kubernetes/charts/tree/master/stable/mysql): It installs MySQL deployment for the database requirements of the backingstore BE applications.
 2. [efs-provisioner chart](https://github.com/helm/charts/tree/master/stable/efs-provisioner): Used to fulfill PersistentVolumeClaims with EFS PersistentVolumes for the BE applications.

 The persisent volumes are created as folders with in an AWS EFS filesystem.